roipoussiere/Zazouck/README.md

 $ chmod +xX *.py
 $ export PATH=$PATH:your_favorite_path/ouack_python/ >> ~/.bashrc

+#Usage
-Usage (see ./examples to get 3D model examples) :
+-> see ./examples to get 3D model examples

+- To create a table describing each file, without generate them :
+$ ouack cube.stl -b ./table.csv
+$ ouack cube.stl -b # will create cube.csv

+- To generate a directory containing all the .stl files :
-$ ouack cube.stl
+$ ouack cube.stl # from a 3D model
+$ ouack cube.csv -c # from a table

+-To generate a

+Use ouack -h to see all available options.

 #Contact :